Alec Bedser: Playing career

 In the 1950-51 Ashes series, Alec began his dominance of Australian batsmen, taking 30 wickets at an average of 16.06 and 10 for 105 in the Fifth Test when he ended Australia's unbeaten run of 26 Tests since 1938.
 In 1953 at 35, an age by which many fast bowlers have retired from first-class cricket, Bedser demonstrated his longevity by helping England regain the Ashes.
 He took 39 wickets at an average of 17.48 at home to Australia, including career-best match figures of 14 for 99 in the Nottingham Test.

 Bedser founded his success on accuracy of line and length, bowled at a medium pace from a short run-up, using his powerful shoulders and large hands to achieve sharp inswing and surprising batsmen with occasional leg cutters.

 Bedser was aged 36 by the first Test of the 1954–55 tour of Australia.
 He took 1 for 131 as seven catches were dropped off his bowling, including Arthur Morris (153) before he had scored – and England lost by an innings.
-He was subsequently diagnosed as suffering from shingles and despite a recovery and a green wicket tailor-made for his bowling in the second Test he was dropped from the side, and watched as the younger Frank Tyson and Brian Statham bowled England to victory.
+He was subsequently diagnosed as suffering from shingles; despite recovering from this, and with a green wicket in the second Test that would have suited his bowling, he was dropped from the side, and watched as the younger Frank Tyson and Brian Statham bowled England to victory.
 He was recalled for one Test against South Africa in 1955.

 In a Test career extending from 1946 to 1955, Bedser played 51 matches and took 236 wickets (average 24.89), at the time the most wickets taken in Test cricket.
 He was England's post-war bowling spearhead.
-He had 14 new ball partners, and took five wickets in an innings 15 times and ten wickets in a match 5 times.
+He had 14 new ball partners, and took five wickets in an innings 15 times and ten wickets in a match five times.
 His entire first-class career spanned 485 matches, in which he helped Surrey to eight County Championships between 1950 and 1958.
 Bedser occasionally captained the side in place of Stuart Surridge or Peter May.
 He took 100 wickets in a county season eleven times, figures that place him high amongst the game's greats.
 He took five or more wickets in an innings 96 times, and ten wickets or more in a match 16 times.
 Bedser retired from cricket in 1960, and his brother Eric retired in 1962.